MarkSRobinson/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 - `kms:Decrypt` (if you use a customer-managed KMS key to encrypt the secret)

-Note: Additional IAM setup is required for [cross-account secrets access](cross-account/index.md).
+Note: Additional setup is required for [cross-account secrets access](cross-account/index.md).

 ## Usage